 2017 (Hamilton, pole, P2): Vettel beat Hamilton in a straight fight.
 Hamilton secured victory at the next round from pole, although the momentum moved back and forth throughout the first two-thirds of the season,

 2018 (Hamilton, pole, P2): Again, beaten by Vettel, but this one is at least partially down to luck as Vettel took the lead by putting under a Virtual Safety Car.
-It took Hamilton until the 4th race to win, but a strong second half of the season secured him the title.
+It took Hamilton until the 4th race to win.
+However, a strong second half of the season secured him the title.

-2019: (Hamilton, pole, P2): Another pole from Hamilton that ended up as second place in the race, Bottas jumped him at the start and controlled the race from there.
+2019: (Hamilton, pole, P2): Another pole from Hamilton that ended up as second place in the race.
+This time Bottas jumped him at the start and controlled the race from there.
 6 wins in the next 7 races saw an easy run to the title for Lewis.

 2020 (Hamilton, 2nd, P4): A unusually messy weekend for Lewis saw him finish off the podium.
 Perhaps a grid penalty could be counted as bad luck, costing him a straight fight for victory.
 Regardless, winning from pole in the next 3 races set up what turned out to be a very dominant season for the Brit.